 Additionally, there is one bright idea to improve the dancing experience.
 Turn your toddler clockwise in a circle, while holding their hands like a flying clock.
 A variation is to hold them with the head upside down and spin with them clockwise in a circle.

-Active Activities before Lunch
+Physical Activities before Lunch

 Breakfast was short, we painted, counted and did some scribbling.
 So, we sat for a while now.
 Therefore, let’s get up again and start some chasing.
 That involves a lot of running around the house and its great fun.